dlsc-software-consulting-gmbh/jfxcentral-data/links/2024/2024-05/2024-05-31/readme.md

 ## Miscellaneous

 * Continuing the JavaFX love...
-  * [**Gerrit Grunwald**](https://x.com/hansolo_/status/1794086894008930686): "After more coding I think now it’s time for the weekend... and again I realized that #JavaFX is so productive... amazing."
+  * [**Gerrit Grunwald**](https://x.com/hansolo_/status/1794086894008930686): "After more coding I think now it’s time for the weekend... and again I realized that JavaFX is so productive... amazing."
-  * **Tanmay**](https://x.com/maytanthegeek/status/1794393624995885123): "Not gonna lie.
+  * [**Tanmay**](https://x.com/maytanthegeek/status/1794393624995885123): "Not gonna lie.
 I still love JavaFX.
 Android layout learned a lot from it.
 JavaFX is so fun and simple.
 I would really like to see it take a leading spot some day for GUI programming."

 ## JFX Central